jovikpw/testproject/README.md

-You need to intall:
+You need to install:
-* composer intall
+* composer install
 * php artisan key:generate
 * create database using xampp
 * set the database in env